ellisonpyon/cs1302-latin-squares/README.md

 locations are specified bt the starting configuration as well.
 The locations will be shown the first (and subsequent) times the square is displayed to the user.

+**NOTE:** The blank line after `k = 2` in the example above is intentional.
+You should include a blank line in that location in order to match expected output.

 #### Displaying the Square